Epic Games Joins Spotify, Tile, ProtonMail in Coalition Against Apple - The Mac Observer

 - Tile

-Calling App Store rules “onerous and arbitrary” the CAF believes it can fight for legal and regulations that “preserve consumer choice and a level playing field” for app developers.
+Calling App Store rules “onerous and arbitrary” the CAF believes it can fight for legal and regulatory changes that “preserve consumer choice and a level playing field” for app developers.
 These companies are frustrated with Apple’s fees and rules and don’t want Apple to interfere with their customer relationships.
 The announcement offers plenty of quotes from these founders and CEOs, like Ben Volach, founder of Blix:

 Apple has consistently pursued a centralization and monopolization of its services, resulting in paralyzing control over app developers’ businesses that exclude, restrain and block them from Apple’s platforms.
 Today, app developers are dependent on Apple’s power over app distribution to operate on the essential platforms it has created and controls as the ultimate gatekeeper.
 It’s time for Apple to act fairly towards the ecosystem which has made it what it is today.